A Dynamic Stochastic Block Model for Multidimensional Networks: FTAs and trade networks

 The dataset used in this application includes 159 countries detailed in Table \ref{tab:list}, for the period 1995--2017.
 The trade network corresponds to the value of all goods imported (CIF) between pairs of countries collected by the International Monetary Fund (IMF) in U.S. dollars, which are transformed into constant terms by using the GDP PPP deflator from the same source with base year 2010, as in \citet{helpman2008estimating}.
-The information reported to the IMF is not always complete, either due to missing reporting countries (nodes) or specific flows (edges) at a period $t$.
-The IMF applies some imputation techniques that minimize the missing edges and approximate the information on the non--reporting countries, including mirror information (reported exports between pairs), total imports and exports of the reporter country among other adjustments aiming at consistency between monthly, quarterly and annual data.
-The IMF makes available the final outcome of this process indicating that any specific bilateral trade that is not included in the database can be considered as zero \citep{dippelsman2018new}.
+The information reported to the IMF is not always complete due to missing reporting countries (nodes) or specific flows (edges) at a period $t$.
+We rely on the imputation techniques suggested by IMF \citep{dippelsman2018new}.

-Regarding the FTAs, the network is constructed using the database on Economic Integration Agreements of the NSF--Kellogg Institute.
-The information provided on type of FTA is dichotomized to the existence or not of any trade agreement, from a non--reciprocal preferential trade arrangement (NR--PTA) to Economic Union (EUN).
-The former type of agreement makes the adjacency matrix of the FTAs not symmetric.
-This data is collected from various sources, such as the CIA World Factbook or the WTO database among others, if there is not information on any of the sources for a pair of countries, the database includes FTAs based on trade flows.
-For instance, if two countries have never traded and there is no international agreement among them in the databases reviewed, it is assumed that they have not signed a FTA.
-Although, these imputations covered 40\% of the pairs between 1950--2012, the assumptions are reasonable and commonly accepted in the literature on FTA effectiveness \citep[e.g.][]{baier2019widely,egger2020gravity}.
-Finally, the covariates used for the first layer are from the dynamic gravity dataset of the U.S. International Trade Commission (USITC), that collects GDPs in real terms from the World Development Indicators (WDI) and the distance ($dist_{ij}$) refer to the population weighted distance between each pair of countries \citep{gurevich2018dynamic}.
+Regarding the FTAs, the network is constructed using the database on Economic Integration Agreements maintained by the NSF-Kellogg Institute.
+The information provided on the type of FTA is dichotomized into the existence or non--existence of any trade agreement, from a non-reciprocal preferential trade arrangement (NR--PTA) to an Economic Union (EUN).
+The former type of agreement makes the adjacency matrix of the FTAs non--symmetric.
+This data is collected from various sources, including the CIA World Factbook and the WTO database, among others.
+If there is no information on any of the sources for a pair of countries, the database includes FTAs based on trade flows.
+For instance, if two countries have never traded and there is no international agreement between them in the databases reviewed, it is assumed that they have not signed an FTA.
+Although these imputations covered 40\% of the pairs between 1950--2012, the assumptions are reasonable and commonly accepted in the literature on FTA effectiveness \citep[e.g.][]{baier2019widely}.
+Finally, the covariates used for the first layer are from the dynamic gravity dataset of the U.S. International Trade Commission (USITC), which collects GDPs in real terms from the World Development Indicators (WDI), and the distance ($dist_{ij}$) refers to the population--weighted distance between each pair of countries \citep{gurevich2018dynamic}.